30 SCHOLARSHIPS OF $1,000

 - the transcript, according to the instructions provided;

-- the Social involvement and extracurricular form, according to the model provided;
+- the Social involvement and extracurricular (period ended) form, according to the model provided;

 - the proof of Canadian citizenship or permanent residency.

 Applications will be automatically rejected if these requirements are not met.